Updated July 6, 2023

 - B represents the changes in the graph as the income changes, i.e., if the income declines, the slope will decrease and vice versa.

 Company XYZ owns a rented factory and office and has around 35 employees.
 They produce products for about $500,000 per year, and the salaries and rent cost up to $1,000,000.
 These are the company’s autonomous expenses.
-Even if the company stops making profits, it will have to pay the employees and the rent.
+Even if the company stops making profits, it must pay the employees and the rent.
 However, it can stop producing goods.
 Therefore, $500,000 is not an autonomous expense.

-- As autonomous expenses are necessary for survival, people have to spend on those necessities even with no income.
+- As autonomous expenses are necessary for survival, people must spend on those necessities with no income.

 - In such cases, people turn to their savings.
 They analyze their finances and spend accordingly.